atanikan/balsam_ppi_llama/Sunspot/README.md

 python3 define_polling_app.py
 ```

-The Polling app should keep fetching results as they are generated remotely.
+> _Note:_ The Polling app should keep fetching results as they are generated remotely.
 Right now the polling app will create 1000 jobs one for each protein and poll each as and when it finds.
 Greater than 2000 proteins or jobs makes it slow.Change the `df['search_words'].loc[0:999]` as to poll more proteins